jurgen-kluft/docs/cmanim/NOTES.md

 - Tracking mass/density/volume or any other property changes and reacting to them

 ### Attribute Modifiers

+A Modifier is a function that takes an attribute and modifies it in some way over a period of time.
+Since there are many ways to modify an attribute over time (e.g. linear, exponential, logarithmic, ease-in, ease-out, etc.), we can define a Modifier as a function that takes a time value and returns a value that can be used to modify the attribute.

 - Position, Rotation, Scale
 - Color